Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences: Results

-\paragraph{Performance evaluation.} Figure ~\ref{fig:fps_scatterplot} compares performance against inference speed and throughput (inferences per second) for leading methods on the Waymo Open validation set.
-Additionally, we include evaluations for streaming methods on $\frac{1}{1}, \frac{1}{2}, \frac{1}{4}, \frac{1}{6} \text{and} \frac{1}{8}$ sector sizes in Table ~\ref{sector_ablation}.
-The sector size corresponds to how many individual sectors a full point cloud is split into (see Fig. \ref{fig:overview}a).
-Overall, PHiM far outperforms previous streaming methods in terms of precision while offering the streaming benefit of higher throughput and inference speed with decreasing sector sizes.
-Our speed increase with decreasing sector sizes is a result of shorter sequences being passed into the SSM components of the PHiM block.
+\paragraph{Speed and throughput evaluation on Waymo Open.} We demonstrate the benefits of streaming methods by providing a side-by-side comparison of latency and overall throughput.
+As shown in Fig. ~\ref{fig:fps_scatterplot}, full-scan methods are capped at a theoretical maximum throughput of 10 predictions per second on account of the 100 ms sensor latency, whereas streaming methods are not subject to this full-scan latency.
+For example, streaming algorithms operating on $\frac{1}{4}$ sectors can initiate four forward passes in the time of a single full scan, essentially unlocking the potential for 4x higher reactiveness.
+For PFCF, we observe a speed increase with decreasing sector sizes, which is a result of shorter sequences being passed into the SSM components of the PHiM block.
 We observe slightly worse inference speed and throughput scaling with decreasing sector sizes compared to previous streaming methods, which we attribute to the Mamba blocks having more overhead and being less optimized due to recency.
 Additionally, we notice slower inference speed on our $\frac{1}{1}$ model compared to a similar full-scan Cartesian model \cite{voxelmamba}, which is a result of our decomposition of 3D convolutions into two separate 2D convolutions increasing the number of sequential layers within the 3D backbone.

+\paragraph{Sector granularity comparison.} We include evaluations for streaming methods on $\frac{1}{1}, \frac{1}{2}, \frac{1}{4}, \frac{1}{6} \text{and} \frac{1}{8}$ sector sizes in Table ~\ref{sector_ablation}.
+These streaming sizes are typical choices for streaming methods as even smaller sector sizes would no longer be useful since the algorithm latency would become the new bottleneck.
+The sector size reflects how many individual sectors a full point cloud is split into (see Fig. \ref{fig:overview}).
+Overall, PFCF far outperforms previous streaming methods in precision while offering the streaming benefit of higher throughput and inference speed with decreasing sector sizes.